albertnahas/tiles/README.md

 # Tiles

-## Installging dependencies
+## Installing dependencies

 1. Go to api directory and run
 ```bash
 npm install
 ```
-2. Go to client directiry and run
+2. Go to client directory and run
 ```bash
 yarn
 ```